 That means they never had a chance to research Seed on their own.
 When you go to the company directly, you can do your own research.
 Looking at reviews and the Better Business Bureau can sometimes save you a lot of pain.

-When you work with Credit Suite directly, you not only get access to the funding, but we can help you find any other products or services that could help you grow your business even more.
+When you work with Credit Suite directly, you not only get access to the financing, but we can help you find any other products, services, or maybe even a loan that could help you grow your business even more.

 Credit Card Stacking is a Legit Business Funding Option